-Don’t heat water more than you need: Check the thermostat on your water heater to ensure that it’s not hotter than it needs to be –120 degrees is plenty hot.
+Don’t heat water more than you need: Check the thermostat on your water heater to ensure that it’s not hotter than it needs to be— 120 degrees is plenty hot.
 If the thermostat doesn’t show temperatures, set it midway between the low and medium setting.

-Keep the heated water hot: If your water heater is an older model*, wrap your hot water tank with an insulating blanket and wrap the hot water pipes with insulting tape or foam.
-These materials are available at hardware and home improvement stores, and takes just a few minutes to do (see video).
+Keep the heated water hot: If your water heater is an older model*, wrap your hot water tank with an insulating blanket and wrap the hot water pipes with insulating tape or foam.
+These materials are available at hardware and home improvement stores, and this energy fix takes just a few minutes to do.
+(See video below.)

 Use less water without changing habits: Install modern “low flow” heads on your shower and aerators on your sink faucets.
-These efficient fixtures are easy to install (see video).
+These efficient fixtures are easy to install (see video below).
 All you have to do is just screw them on, and they will use less than 1.5 gallons per minute instead of 2.5 gallons or more for older models.

 Materials for the Job:

 - 1 water heater blanket

 - 1 package of foam tubing